frankiannelli/serverless-workshop/workshop.md

 - then limit is the query or set the default limit to the
 - then we specify the params
 - table name
-- the keyCOnditionalExpression, this is like the where clause for the query so we can say user_id = :uid
+- the keyConditionalExpression, this is like the where clause for the query so we can say user_id = :uid
 - we define the value of :uid using expression attribute values
 - :uid = user_id
 - limit is limit